 - Earthy & Grounded — Try out styles like this vintage-inspired asscher ring or colorful turquoise ring.

-- Classy & Elegant — Consider this beautiful prong-set solitaire ring or sparkly halo set ring.
+- Classy & Elegant — Consider a beautiful prong-set solitaire ring or sparkly halo set ring.

 - Exquisite & Opulent — Look into this round cluster set ring or this pear shaped beauty.